hadmacker/cronhook/README.md

 Web App with webhook registration that allows callers to subscribe to cron notification in the form of webhooks.

+Application triggers an event every 30 seconds.
+For each webhook, sends a signed request to the target destination.
+Allows for the addition and removal of webhooks using an in-memory repository.

 # Technical Reference

 ## ASP.NET Core